caltechlibrary/dataset/how-to/getting-started-with-dataset.md

 ### frame

 dataset also comes with a _frame_ verb.
-A _frame_ is like a grid plus additional matadata.
-It is similar to the "data frames" concepts in languages like Julia, Matlab, Octave, Python and R. It is a data structure that can behave both like a grid (2D array or rows and columns).
-It is typically represented as an array of objects there the column names correspond to a attribute name in an object.
+A _frame_ is an order list of objects with some additional matadata.
+It is similar to the "data frames" concepts in languages like Julia, Matlab, Octave, Python and R. It is a data structure that can be easily mapped to a grid (2D array or rows and columns).
+A frame is represented as an array of objects there the column names correspond to a attribute name in an object.
 It enforces a structure that behaves like a grid but is also easy to iterate over for other types of processing.
 Like our "grid" command a a _frame_ will also derive heading labels (object attribute names) from the dot paths used to define the frame and will include metadata about the collection, keys used to define the frame and default types of data in the columns.
 The extra information in a _frame_ stays with the collection.
 Frames are persistent and can be easily recalculated based on collection updates.
-Finally frames are used by more complex verbs such as _export_ and _indexer_ we'll be covering later.

 To define a frame we only need one additional piece of information besides what we used for a grid.
 We need a name for the frame.